MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-static-web-app-visual-studio-code-extension.md

 1. Enter `build` for the location of your build output.
 1. Select an Azure location close to you.

-## Update the action with the key and endpoint
+## Update the GitHub action with the key and endpoint

-The ComputerVision key and endpoint are in the repository's secrets collection but are not in the GitHub action yet.
+The Computer Vision key and endpoint are in the repository's secrets collection but are not in the GitHub action yet.
 This step adds the key and endpoint to the action.

 1. Pull down the latest changes to your local computer, to get the GitHub action file.